 Table of Contents

-The past several years have been challenging, and expensive, for higher education to navigate in the wake of a pandemic that upended the status quo.
+The past several years have been a challenge for higher education to navigate in the wake of a pandemic that upended the status quo.
 According to a study by the National Association of College and University Business Officers (NACUBO), colleges spent 4% more from their endowments in the first year of the coronavirus pandemic than the year prior, in large part to handle the disruptions, emergencies, and basic needs insecurities caused by COVID-19.
 A report found that federal emergency funds helped more than 18 million college students stay in school and cover the costs of basic needs.
 Emergency relief, available through Higher Education Emergency Relief Funds (HEERF), also helped colleges and universities subsidize the cost of additional mental health support for students, such as virtual care programs.

-The continued need for telehealth and virtual care options
+The need for telehealth and virtual care options

 Identifying funds for virtual health care